7hekaka/newcytosim/doc/sim/report.md

- `couple:NAME`           | Position and state of couples of class NAME `couple:link`           | detailed information on doubly-attached couples `couple:configuration`  | number of Couples in { X, P, A, V, T } states `couple:force`          | Histogram of tension in the couple links `couple:active`         | Position of active couples `couple:anatomy`        | Composition of couples `couple:NAME`           | Position of couples of class NAME
+ `couple:NAME`           | Position and state of couples of class NAME `couple:link`           | detailed information on doubly-attached couples `couple:configuration`  | number of Couples in { X, P, A, V, T } states `couple:force`          | Average and maximum of tension in the couple links `couple:histogram`      | Histogram of tension in the couple links `couple:active`         | Position of active couples `couple:anatomy`        | Composition of couples `couple:NAME`           | Position of couples of class NAME